Monk3yDev/kvlang-vscode/README.md

 - Kivy language snippets
 - Basic snippets of the uix widget inside class rule
 - Linter syntax parser with error detection using language server for KvLang
+- KvLang as Embedded language in files with python extension

 ![Kivy Snippets](images/snippets_kvlang.gif)